How practical is it to add a skylight to an existing porch ?

-Homeowners are often intrigued by the idea of adding a skylight to their screened-in porch, enticed by the promise of natural, energy-saving light.
-But while skylights can certainly add beauty and energy efficiency to your screened-in porch, they can also cause a lot of costly problems when installed improperly.
+Homeowners are often intrigued by the idea of adding a skylight to their porch, enticed by the promise of natural, energy-saving light.
+While skylights can add beauty and energy efficiency to your outdoor living space, they can also cause a lot of costly problems if installed improperly.

 Installing a Skylight during Construction of a New Screened Porch

 When it comes to installing the ceiling feature, you’ll need both an experienced contractor and a top-quality product.
 As an example, VELUX skylights are designed to avoid leaking and are a popular choice.

 The cost of installing a 22" x 44" VELUX skylight with flashing starts around an average of $1000.
 However, If you are having one included in the construction of your new screen porch, the process is much easier.